 with k{st} the stand level attenuation coefficient.
 LAI{above} is calculated by counting the amount of leaves above the leaf layer under consideration, knowing the position and shape of each individual.
 A homogeneous distribution of leaf density within each individual crown is assumed.
-We do not consider the plot slope in this calculation, i.e., only tree height defines whether the leaves of one tree are higher than those of another.
+We do not consider the slope in this calculation, i.e., only the height of the trees tree height defines whether the leaves of one tree are higher than those of another.